nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

-**Q**: Do I need an internet connection use Advisio?<br>
+**Q**: Do I need an internet connection use Advis.io?<br>
-**A**: Advisio is a local application that does not require an internet connection!
+**A**: Advis.io is a local application that does not require an internet connection!
 Feel free to use our application anywhere and anytime as you see fit!

 **Q**: Is my data stored on the cloud?
 How can I ensure that I do not lose such critical information?<br>
-**A**:Unfortunately, Advisio does not support cloud support.
+**A**:Unfortunately, Advis.io does not support cloud support.
 However, you can follow these steps to store your data safely in existing cloud services such as Icloud or Google Drive.
 Firstly, locate the data file `<JAR file location>/data/clientbook.json`.
 Secondly, copy the file into your preferred cloud service.